CDOTISW/cdotisw.github.io/README.md

 <img src="/assets/photos/force_gen_example.png" alt="Force Generation Example" style="max-width:80%; margin: 20px 0;">

-Instead, we could embed an interactive map below the body text, like so: (pan and click around!)
+Instead, we could embed an interactive map below the body text, like so: (you can pan and click around!)
 <!-- Add script to the <head> of your page to load the embeddable map component -->
 <script type="module" src="https://js.arcgis.com/embeddable-components/4.33/arcgis-embeddable-components.esm.js"></script>
 <!-- Add custom element to <body> of your page -->